DominHa/tier/README.md

 }
 ```

-## LOCAL DEV
+### Local Development

-Move into the projects/localdev directory and create a virtualenv.
-You can use any virtualenv tool you like, just make sure you activate the environment before installing things.
+Move into the projects/localdev directory and create a virtual environment.
+You can use any virtual environment tool you like, just make sure you activate the environment before installing things.
 ```bash
 virtualenv .localvenv